-Myotonia is a medical term that refers to a neuromuscular condition in which the relaxation of a muscle is impaired.
-It can affect any muscle group.
-Repeated effort will be needed to relax the muscle, although the condition usually improves after the muscles have warmed-up.
-Individuals with myotonia may have trouble releasing their grip on objects or may have difficulty rising from a seated position.
-They may walk with a stiff, awkward gait.
-Myotonia is caused by an abnormality in the muscle membrane, and is often associated with inherited neurological disorders.
-Myotonia is commonly seen in individuals with myotonic muscular dystrophy, myotonia congenita, and in people who have one of a group of neurological disorders called the channelopathies, which are inherited diseases that are caused by mutations in the chloride sodium or potassium channels that regulate the muscle membrane.
+Myotonia is caused by an abnormality in the muscle membrane and is often associated with inherited neurological disorders.
+It is commonly seen in individuals with myotonic muscular dystrophy, myotonia congenita, and in people who have one of a group of neurological disorders called channelopathies, which are inherited diseases caused by mutations in the chloride sodium or potassium channels that regulate the muscle membrane.
 Myotonia may also be triggered by exposure to cold.